plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-08-17-demonstrating-expertise.md

 ---
-title: Demonstrating expertise in design system
+title: Demonstrating expertise in design systems
 description: How do you showcase design systems work and expertise?
 date: 2023-08-17
 tags: